YuvalShaul/kubernetes/labs/k8s-VirtualBox/5-draining/README.md

 ## Safely drain a node

-- We'll drain the node with 2 pods on it.
+- We'll drain the node with 2 pods on it:
-**kubectl drain <node name>**
+**kubectl drain \<node name\>**
-We should get some error messages here.
+- We should get some error messages here:
   - 1 The single pod cannot be deleted.
-  - 2 The drain command cannot delete those DaemonSet-managed Pods (in this case these are kube-system pods).
+  - 2 The drain command cannot delete those daemonSet-managed Pods (in this case these are kube-system pods).
 - Let's use these two flags to overcome the error messages:
 **kubectl drain <node name> --ignore-daemonsets --force**
 The --force will DELETE the first pod.
+The --ignore-daemonsets to succeed without deleting daemonsets pods.
 - Let's look at the outcome:
 **kubectl get pods -o wide**
 - Clean everything: